grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 end
 ```

 So why 119?
-There is a five-pixel gap between the right side of the screen and the left side of the player paddle.
-For the enemy paddle, we need to take that five and add the width of the paddle, which is three pixels, for a total of eight.
+There is a five-pixel gap between the left side of the screen and the left side of the player paddle.
+For the enemy paddle, we need to take that five and subtract the width of the paddle, which is three pixels, for a total of eight.
 127 - 8 = 119.

 And we'll update the main tab.